 ICB Deputy Vice Chair – Patricia Bier

 The ICB developed its first own long term vision for achieving the Single European Sky in 2015, and in July 2019 published its 2nd edition.
 This is a key document in enabling industry stakeholders to help shape the future regulatory, institutional and technological directions.
-The vision is also used to shape the ICB’s Work Programme (restricted access) for the year and inform the ICB’s response for future initiatives.
+The vision is also used to shape the Work Programme of ICB for the actual year building base for the ICB’s response for challenges of the industry.